 After losing his mother to cancer in 2017, he, his wife and daughter founded the Theresa Sondra Jacobs Foundation to help positively impact children and adults in need in the local community.
 He has been very active in the community, as the founder of the Cars and Coffee Dulles Landing, this weekly event has been an incredible platform to help raise money for other nonprofits and local and international organizations in need.
 Eric is also an active member in the 501st Legion, you may see him as a Tie Pilot or Darth Vader.

 Eric has combined his passion for Star Wars, art design and prop building and vehicles into the tools the foundation uses to positively impact those in need and create as many smiles across the galaxy as possible.
-Going forward with the interest in STEAM and teaching, we can show young minds the behind the scenes up close look of how we create the amazing props, droids and vehicles.
+Going forward with the interest in STEM and teaching, we can show young minds the behind the scenes up close look of how we create the amazing props, droids and vehicles.